Tom Fahy & Matt Anderson - AAA-Minors Baseball Commissioner

 - Individuals who have not been officially approved volunteers by MLL are not allowed in the dugouts or on the field prior to or during practices or games under any circumstances.
 Maximum of (3) coaches per dugout.

-PITCHING: Please refer to full pitching document on www.madisonctbaseball.com under documents section.
+PITCHING: Please refer to the full pitching document on www.madisonctbaseball.com under the documents section.

 REGULATION VI - PITCHERS

 (a) Any player on a regular-season team may pitch.
 A player that has caught four (4) innings in a game may not pitch.
 (NOTE: There is no limit to the number of pitchers a team may use in a game.)

 (b) A pitcher once removed from the mound cannot return as a pitcher.

 (c) The manager must remove the pitcher when said pitcher reaches the limit for his/her age group as noted below.
 The pitcher may remain in the game at another position, except he may not catch in that game if he has thrown 41 or more pitches: